 Mean score of companies in the Telecommunications Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2025, Tata Communications reported total carbon emissions of approximately 442,400,000 kg CO2e for Scope 1, 68,911,000 kg CO2e for Scope 2, and 183,454,000 kg CO2e for Scope 3 emissions.
-This reflects a commitment to transparency in their emissions reporting, covering all three scopes of greenhouse gas emissions.
-The company has set ambitious reduction targets, aiming to achieve a 42% reduction in absolute Scope 1 and 2 emissions by 2030, based on a 2022 baseline.
-This target equates to reducing emissions to 53,970 tonnes CO2e.
+This reflects a commitment to transparency in their emissions reporting, with data disclosed across all three scopes.
+The company has set ambitious reduction targets, aiming to achieve a 42% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, based on a 2022 baseline.
+This target translates to a goal of reducing emissions to 53,970 tonnes CO2e by 2030.
 Additionally, Tata Communications is committed to reducing its Scope 3 emissions by 25% within the same timeframe.
-In 2024, the reported emissions were approximately 4,519,000 kg CO2e for Scope 1, 82,195,000 kg CO2e for Scope 2, and 163,721,000 kg CO2e for Scope 3.
-The 2023 data indicated emissions of about 5,341,000 kg CO2e for Scope 1 and 77,735,000 kg CO2e for Scope 2, with no Scope 3 data disclosed.
-Tata Communications' climate commitments align with the Science Based Targets initiative (SBTi), which validates their near-term targets as consistent with the goal of limiting global warming to 1.5°C. The company is also focused on achieving net-zero emissions by around 2050, demonstrating a long-term commitment to sustainability and climate action.
+Tata Communications' climate commitments align with the Science Based Targets initiative (SBTi), which validates their near-term targets as consistent with the reductions required to limit global warming to 1.5°C. The company is also focused on achieving net-zero emissions by around 2050, demonstrating a long-term commitment to sustainability and climate action.
+Overall, Tata Communications is actively working to mitigate its carbon footprint through these significant reduction initiatives, reflecting its dedication to environmental responsibility within the telecommunications sector.

 Access structured emissions data, company-specific emission factors, and source documents